November 16, 2021

 (c) 11/16/2021

-A kaleidoscope of killings that left me anxious and physically ill.
+A kaleidoscope of killings that left me anxious.

-hanging in limbo while our worlds shut down.
+hanging in limbo while the world shut down.

 I’d lay knotted on the love seat wondering